 Next, take a piping bag and spoon in your colours 1 heaping teaspoon at a time, alternating colours as you go.
 Don’t worry about getting it perfect.
 That’s the fun of this method and what keeps it from getting too complicated.

 This is what your piping bag should look like when you’re done.
 You can use any icing tip you like, but I like the large cupcake size for the best results.

 Ta-da!
 The Easiest St. Patrick’s Day Cupcakes

-Pipe the icing on to your cupcakes, and top with a gold coin.
+Pipe the icing onto your cupcakes, and top them with a gold coin.
 I love how every cupcake ends up unique.
 The downside?
 Your kids may take FOREVER to pick out which rainbow cupcake is their favourite.

 I’ve made these a couple of times for my music recitals, and they’re always the first thing to go.
 Will you give them a try?
 Let me know in the comments how it worked out for you, or pin the image at the bottom for later.

 - 1 cup salted butter

 - red, yellow, and blue food colouring

 1. Bake your favourite white cake recipe and add 1/4 cup sprinkles to the batter.
 Cool cupcakes.